Bayesian Hierarchical Models#

 Here, we have a situation where we have a very large amount of data (in fact, our dataset contains a census of the entire population of interest), but we’re trying to quantify a relatively rare phenomenon.
 Next, we’ll see how Bayesian inference can help us leverage the more certain information from large counties to make good inferences for small counties.

-Bayesian Inference as a Middle Ground#
+Bayesian Hierarchical Modeling as a Middle Ground#

 We can consider the approach we took earlier as one extreme of a spectrum: we estimated the death rate for each county separately, and didn’t pool or share any information across counties at all.